Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 relatively fast computer, so be patient.
 (Subsequent builds, which do not usually rebuild OpenVPN or the Tun/Tap kexts, are quicker.)_

-When the build is complete, "Build succeeded" will appear at the bottom of the Build Results window.
+When the build is complete, "Build succeeded" should appear at the bottom of the Build Results window.
 In some situations it may take another 30-60 seconds to finish creating the .dmg file after "Build succeeded" appears.

-There should not be any errors, but the first time you build Tunnelblick there may be many warnings, which can be ignored.
-Building some old versions of OpenVPN that are included in Tunnelblick generates dozens of warnings, primarily about signed/unsigned conflicts.
+There should not be any errors, but there may be many warnings (over a thousand!), which can be ignored.
+Building some old versions of OpenVPN that are included in Tunnelblick generates most of these warnings.

 At this point, you might want to make a copy of your current Tunnelblick.app in case the new one doesn't work for you.